Who else is on the meditation app market

 Play / Stop buttons

-• Play / Stop buttons;
+- Play / Stop buttons;

-• Scrubber, so users can see how long the meditation lasts;
+- Scrubber, so users can see how long the meditation lasts;

-• Rewind buttons;
+- Rewind buttons;

-• Sound settings, like volume, speed, and voice.
+- Sound settings, like volume, speed, and voice.

-Headspace / Calm playing interface
+Headspace / Calm play interface

 Personal progress

 Let users see how much they progress on meditating!
 Seeing the results and getting rewards like badges motivates people to keep at it.
 Headspace and Calm have app features like this — they give streaks for meditating X days in a row or completing a whole course.
-It can also be a good idea to use in your meditation app.
+It can also be a good idea to have in your meditation app.

-Headspace / Calm
+Headspace / Calm progress tracker pages

 Push notifications

 That’s how a meditation app like Headspace keeps users engaged: push notifications act like triggers to open the app.
-Calm offers to set up a daily reminder; for instance, every morning at 8:30 am you can get a notification with a friendly invitation to meditate today.
+Calm offers to set up a daily reminder; for instance, every morning at 8:30 am, you can get a notification with a friendly invitation to meditate today.
 Headspace uses this feature to share mindful and inspirational messages throughout the day.

 Headspace daily notifications.
 Source: Twitter @MelCLiu